dford-avb/dford-avb.github.io/_includes/config/es-elasticsearch-magento.md

-This section discusses the minimum settings you must choose to test Elasticsearch with Magento 2.
-For additional details about configuring Elasticsearch, see the [{{site.data.var.ee}} User Guide](http://docs.magento.com/m2/ee/user_guide/catalog/search-elasticsearch.html).
+This section discusses the minimum settings you must choose to test Elasticsearch with Openmage 2.
+For additional details about configuring Elasticsearch, see the [{{site.data.var.ee}} User Guide](http://docs.openmage.com/m2/ee/user_guide/catalog/search-elasticsearch.html).

-To configure Magento to use Elasticsearch:
+To configure Openmage to use Elasticsearch:

-1. Log in to the Magento Admin as an administrator.
+1. Log in to the Openmage Admin as an administrator.
 2. Click **Stores** > Settings > **Configuration** > **Catalog** > **Catalog** > **Catalog Search**.
 3. From the **Search Engine** list, click **Elasticsearch** or **Elasticsearch 5.0+** as the following figure shows.
-(The **Elasticsearch 5.0+** option is not available for Magento 2.1.)
+(The **Elasticsearch 5.0+** option is not available for Openmage 2.1.)

 	![]({{ site.baseurl }}/common/images/elastic_choose-in-admin.png){:width="650px"}

-4. The following table discusses only the configuration options required to test the connection with Magento.
+4. The following table discusses only the configuration options required to test the connection with Openmage.

 	Unless you changed Elasticsearch server settings, the defaults should work.
 Skip to the next step.